Black Friday Deals Are Here 🔔 Free Tools & More SHOP NOW

 Whether you’ve used acrylic, latex, or oil-based paint, learn the best way to clean paint brushes so they’re ready to go for your next DIY project.

-After completing a big painting project, you may be tempted to plop down to rest and leave the cleanup until later.
+After completing a big painting project, you may be tempted to put your feet up and leave the cleanup until later.
 You’ll be much better off, however, if you take the time immediately after finishing the job to properly clean your paint brushes.
 Here’s what you’ll need to do it right.

 Project Overview